redox-os/book/src/why-rust.md

 Since operating systems are such an integrated part of computing, they are the most important piece of software.

-There have been numerous bugs and vulnerabilities in Linux, BSD, glibc, Bash, X11, etc. throughout time, simply due to the lack of memory allocation and type safety.
-Rust does this right, by enforcing memory safety statically.
+There have been numerous bugs and security vulnerabilities in Linux, BSDs, glibc, GNU Bash, X11, etc. throughout time, simply due to the lack of memory-safety and type-safety.
+Rust does this right, by enforcing memory and type safety statically (compile-time verification).

 Design does matter, but so does implementation.
-Rust attempts to avoid these unexpected memory unsafe conditions (which are a major source of security critical bugs).
+Rust attempts to avoid these unexpected unsafe memory conditions (which are a major source of security critical bugs).
 Design is a very transparent source of issues.
 You know what is going on, you know what was intended and what was not.

 The basic design of the kernel/user-space separation is fairly similar to Unix-like systems, at this point.
-The idea is roughly the same: you separate kernel and user-space, through strict enforcement by the kernel, which manages system resources.
+The idea is roughly the same: you separate kernel and user-space, through strict enforcement by the kernel (permission system with small attack surface) and CPU (memory address space isolation), which manages system resources.

 However, we have an advantage: enforced memory and type safety.
-This is Rust's strong side, a large number of "unexpected bugs" (for example, undefined behavior) are eliminated at compile-time.
+This is Rust's strong side, a large number of "unexpected bugs" (for example, undefined behavior) are eliminated with compile-time verification.

-The design of Linux and BSD is secure.
-The implementation is not.
+The design of Linux and BSD is secure, the implementation is not.
 Many bugs in Linux originate in unsafe conditions (which Rust effectively eliminates) like buffer overflows, not the overall design.

 We hope that using Rust we will produce a more secure and stable operating system in the end.